Patria case: Response from Janša and the Slovenian government

 Janša rejected all accusations, and called for the journalists to advance some proof for their claims or to withdraw the accusations.
 In the case they would do neither, insisting on the accusations without showing the proof, he announced to bring legal action against the journalists.
 The following day, the Slovenian Government decided to sue the journalists and the broadcasting company for false accusation.
 The Ministry of Foreign Affairs left two diplomatic notes to the Finnish Government, calling the country enable the disclosure of the documents relative to the investigation in order to bring light in the issue.
 On September 6 Slovenian Government communication office asked YLE director Mikael Jungner to air a "second part" of the broadcast, including the viewpoints from other people involved and effectively negating the claims made in the program.
 This request was declined.
 In a parliamentary hearing on 9 September 2008, Janša urged the members of parliament to forget the issue for now and bring it back to discussion once some proof has been advanced.

 There is a clause in the deal that allows its cancellation in the case of corruption.
 On 5 August 2008, Patria provided the Slovenian government with an account of the criminal investigation, where Patria declared in writing that no unlawfulness has occurred in the Slovenian deal.
 The Slovenian government accepted the declaration and decided not to cancel the deal.

-In January 2010 Janez Janša sued Magnus Berglund for 1.5 million euro for defamation in a Slovenian civil court (Novo Mesto) and Ljubljana prosecutors requested 6 months of imprisonment for Berglund.
+In January 2010 Janez Janša sued Magnus Berglund for 1.5 million euro for defamation in a Slovenian civil court (Novo Mesto) and Ljubljana prosecutors requested 6 months' imprisonment for Berglund.